kleberrangel/tigerlinux.github.io/recipes/openstack/openstack-mitaka-with-ceph-backend/RECIPE-LAB-Ceph-Rados-Mitaka-PART2.md

 [root@vm-172-16-11-179 nova(keystone_fulladmin)]$
 ```

-All ephemeral space will be backend by CEPH.
+All ephemeral space will be located in the CEPH cluster.
 Even the swap is there !.

 We proceed to delete our instance: